TypeStrong/ts-node/README.md

     #!/usr/bin/env ts-node --files
     // This shebang is not portable.
 It only works on Mac

-Instead, specify all `ts-node` options in your `tsconfig.json`.
+Instead, specify all ts-node options in your `tsconfig.json`.

 ## Programmatic

-You can require `ts-node` and register the loader for future requires by using `require('ts-node').register({ /* options */ })`.
+You can require ts-node and register the loader for future requires by using `require('ts-node').register({ /* options */ })`.
 You can also use file shortcuts - `node -r ts-node/register` or `node -r ts-node/register/transpile-only` - depending on your preferences.

-**Note:** If you need to use advanced node.js CLI arguments (e.g. `--inspect`), use them with `node -r ts-node/register` instead of the `ts-node` CLI.
+**Note:** If you need to use advanced node.js CLI arguments (e.g. `--inspect`), use them with `node -r ts-node/register` instead of ts-node's CLI.

 ### Developers

-`ts-node` exports a `create()` function that can be used to initialize a TypeScript compiler that isn't registered to `require.extensions`, and it uses the same code as `register`.
+ts-node exports a `create()` function that can be used to initialize a TypeScript compiler that isn't registered to `require.extensions`, and it uses the same code as `register`.

 # Configuration

-`ts-node` supports a variety of options which can be specified via `tsconfig.json`, as CLI flags, as environment variables, or programmatically.
+ts-node supports a variety of options which can be specified via `tsconfig.json`, as CLI flags, as environment variables, or programmatically.

 For a complete list, see [Options](#options).

 ## CLI flags

-`ts-node` CLI flags must come *before* the entrypoint script.
+ts-node CLI flags must come *before* the entrypoint script.
 For example:

 ```shell
 $ ts-node --project tsconfig-dev.json say-hello.ts Ronald